Seven Principles That Fundamentally Alter How Christians See the World

 1 – good vs evil (dualism)

-The idea of there being a grand conflict between good and evil encompassing the world is more generally part of the branch of Abrahamic religions and is so pervasive that many may fail to see its connection to religion.
+This idea of two polarities of good versus evil is more generally part of the branch of Abrahamic religions and is so pervasive that many may fail to see its connection to religion.
 However, upon examination, many people outside of Abrahamic religions don’t have this concept, and it can be quite jarring to meet someone who doesn’t hold to this belief.
-Abrahamic religions of course have this belief because we believe that – in the divine order – there are only two entities – God and Satan – who war each other for control over man, and all other divine beings are subject to either God or Satan (Revelation 12:7-9, Matthew 36-43).
-We believe that Satan encompasses all evil – there is nothing good about him whatsoever – and likewise God encompasses all good, and that being in the middle is sufficient to attain salvation (Revelation 3:15-16, Luke 9:62).
-Seeing that the world tends to be evil (John 15:18-19, Matthew 7:13-14, Luke 13:23-24, 3 Nephi 14:13-14), it is better to not be of the world / popular but to rather devote oneself to God (1 John 2:15-17, Galatians 1:10), even if such a path remains unpopular (Romans 12:2).
+Abrahamic religions of course have this belief because we believe that – in the divine order – there are only two entities – God and Satan – who war each other for control over man, and all other divine beings are subject to either God or Satan (Revelation 12:7-9Matthew 36-43).
+We believe that Satan encompasses all evil – there is nothing good about him whatsoever – and likewise God encompasses all good, and that being in the middle is sufficient to attain salvation (Revelation 3:15-16Luke 9:62).
+Seeing that the world tends to be evil (John 15:18-19Matthew 7:13-14Luke 13:23-243 Nephi 14:13-14), it is better to not be of the world / popular but to rather devote oneself to God (1 John 2:15-17Galatians 1:10), even if such a path remains unpopular (Romans 12:2).
 This contrasts with religions that don’t believe in the existence of Gods, believe in a whole pantheon of Gods, or only believe in one God with no Satan figure.

 Minus Abrahamic religions, the world has developed an opposite concept: We should strive to avoid extremes and take the middle path.
 The most popular ideas tend to be right, and any ideas that are seen as “extreme” by the world tend to be wrong.
 In such a view, all (popular) ideologies of man contain grains of truth that we should try to incorporate.
 This heuristic very much contradict the bible – which as stated teaches that the wide road leads to destruction and we should not seek the approval of man.
 While the world puts on a pedestal people who remain in “the middle” on issues, Christianity teaches that the middle path leads eventually to Satan.
-As non Christian views become increasingly extreme, a new ideology has started to emerge in which there is no such thing as objective truth, or even sides that are objectively right or wrong – and that the main way humans morally deviate is via being intolerant towards the strange.
+As non-Christian views become increasingly extreme, a new ideology has started to emerge in which there is no such thing as objective truth, or even sides that are objectively right or wrong – and that the main way humans morally deviate is via being intolerant towards the strange.
 This again is a huge deviation from Biblical understanding which teaches that we shouldn’t entertain even the least degree of tolerance towards sin.

 2 – the flesh